Skip to content

 3. Register 2 input streams.

-For simplicity, in this example that will be two mp4 files, but the same logic would apply for any other input type.
+For simplicity, in this example we will be using two mp4 files as inputs, but the same logic would apply for any other input type.

 import { View } from "@swmansion/smelter"